telerik/blazor-docs/components/grid/overview.md

 ## More Blazor Grid Features

 * [Selection]({%slug components/grid/selection/overview%})—select one or multiple rows through clicks or checkboxes or select one or multiple cells through clicks.
-* [State]({%slug grid-state%}) - get or set the Grid configuration programmatically
+* [State]({%slug grid-state%})—get or set the Grid configuration programmatically.
-* [Toolbar]({%slug components/grid/features/toolbar%}) - define user actions in a toolbar above the header cells
+* [Toolbar]({%slug components/grid/features/toolbar%})—define user actions in a toolbar above the header cells.
-* [Hierarchy]({%slug components/grid/features/hierarchy%}) - nest Grids and visualize parent-child relations between data records
+* [Hierarchy]({%slug components/grid/features/hierarchy%})—nest Grids and visualize parent-child relations between data records.
-* [Drag and drop rows]({%slug grid-drag-drop-overview%}) - move rows in a Grid or between different Grids
+* [Drag and drop rows]({%slug grid-drag-drop-overview%})—move rows in a Grid or between different Grids.
-* [Loading animation]({%slug grid-loading%}) - show a loading animation to improve user experience during long data operations
+* [Loading animation]({%slug grid-loading%})—show a loading animation to improve user experience during long data operations.
-* Scrolling - the Grid will show standard scrollbars automatically if the data does not fit the current component width and height
+* Scrolling—the Grid will show standard scrollbars automatically if the data does not fit the current component width and height.

 ## Grid Parameters